patagonaa/huawei-r48xx/README.md

 If running at anywhere near full power (>50% maybe) the fan speed should either be set to 100% or temperature controlled via the duty cycle (if noise matters).

 ## CAN protocol

 If you just want to control the PSU without implementing all the commands yourself, you can use my fork of an existing ESPHome integration (either directly or as a reference implementation):
 [patagonaa/esphome-huawei-r4850](https://github.com/patagonaa/esphome-huawei-r4850)

+The CAN protocol is almost the same between all PSUs of the R48xx-series and apparently (with other protocol IDs) is also used in other PSUs (like the R100030G with 1000V 30A, used for EV charging, for which there are docs in `/docs`) and possibly even different power electronics products (there are hints pointing at the C28005G1 48V to 280V 5A DC-DC converter and MPPT solar chargers).

+### Disclaimer

+This documentation is a summary of own tests, documentation of other products and a bunch of other peoples' implementations and documentation (see [Sources](#sources)).
+Thus, this is incomplete and possibly not 100% correct.
+I did, however test and verify almost all of the things documented here, with both an R4830S1 and R4850G6, so I'm reasonably sure it _is_ correct.

 ### General